papermerge/documentation/docs/user/upload-documents.md

 ## Command Line

-You can upload documents and folders from your local filesystem using :ref:`papermerge_cli` command line utility:
+You can upload documents and folders from your local filesystem using [papermerge-cli](../cli/cli.md) command line utility:

     papermerge-cli import /path/to/local/folder/

-Note that ``papermerge-cli`` will import all content of /path/to/local/folder/ directory recursively i.e. it will preserve the structure of local folder in {{ extra.project }} as well.
+Note that `papermerge-cli` will import all content of /path/to/local/folder/ directory recursively i.e. it will preserve the structure of local folder in {{ extra.project }} as well.

 You can upload one single document by providing path to the document: